-The silent treatment, why a narcissist does it?
+The silent treatment, why does a narcissist use it?
 How it makes us feel, and what possibly caused them to use silent treatment in the first place.

 The narcissist’s silent treatment is a very manipulative passive-aggressive mind game, and it causes us psychological pain.